jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-32.md

 In the same way, the elixir of gold and silver assimilates the minerals with which it comes into contact to (goldand silver) and transforms them into the forms of (gold and silver).
 This, in general, is the sum total of the theory (of alchemists).
 We find that the (alchemists) constantly experiment with the (alchemical) process and hope to find their sustenance and livelihood in it.
 They transmit to each other the rules and basic principles (of the treatment as derived) from the books of the .leading earlier alchemists.
 They pass these books around among themselves and discuss the meaning and interpretation of the puzzling expressions and secrets in them.

 For the most part, they are like riddles.
 Such books are the Seventy Treatises of Jabir b.
-Hayyan, the Rutbat al-hakim of Maslamah al-Majriti, (the works) of at-
-Tughra'i, and the very well-composed poem of al-Mughayribi, 1080 and similar works.
+Hayyan, the Rutbat al-hakim of Maslamah al-Majriti, (the works) of at-Tughra'i, and the very well-composed poem of al-Mughayribi, 1080 and similar works.
 However, after all (these efforts), the (alchemists) do not get anywhere.

 I once discussed something of the sort with our teacher, the leading Spanish scholar, Abul-Barakat al-Ballafigi.
-1081 I called his attention to a certain work on
+1081 I called his attention to a certain work on (alchemy).
-(alchemy).

 Reexamined it for a long time, then returned it to me and said=

 "I guarantee it to (the author) that he will come home a failure."